2600hz/docs-sysadmin/doc/kazoo/cluster-guide.md

 ```

 ### Kamailio Dispatcher
 Add all Freeswitch servers to the dispatcher configuration on each Kamailio server.
 The following example is run on `ka1.z100` kamailio server.
-Local zone freeswitch is given setid value of 1, Freeswitch servers in other zones are given setid value of 2.
+Local zone Freeswitch is given setid value of 1.
+Freeswitch servers in other zones are given setid value of 2.
 ```
 sqlite3 /etc/kazoo/kamailio/db/kazoo.db "INSERT INTO dispatcher (setid, destination, flags, priority, attrs, description) \
 VALUES ('1', 'SIP:10.100.20.1:11000', '0', '0', '', 'zone 100')"